 • Modern Porsches have sophisticated multi-layer anti-theft systems

-• Keyless entry models should use signal-blocking fob pouches to prevent relay theft
+• Keyless-entry models should use signal-blocking fob pouches to prevent relay theft

-• Porsche Vehicle Tracking System (PVTS) is available on some models for added security
+• Porsche Vehicle Tracking System (PVTS) is available on some models

-⭐ Porsche Safety Ratings (ANCAP/Euro NCAP)
+⭐ Porsche Safety Ratings (ANCAP)

 • Porsche Cayenne (2023+): 5-star Euro NCAP rating